Energy Saving Tips

 Thermostat

-Top energy saving tips have to do do with your thermostat.
+Top energy-saving tips have to do with your thermostat.
 In the winter, it is recommended that you set your thermostat to 68 degrees during waking hours.
-When you go to bed or leave the house you should decrease the temperature a few degrees to keep your energy usage under control.
+When you go to bed or leave the house, you should decrease the temperature a few degrees to keep your energy usage under control.
 You can save as much as 10% on your energy usage by turning your thermostat back 7-10 degrees for 8 hours a day.
 You choose the 8 hours.

 Oven

 Check on food through the oven window instead of opening the door.
 Opening the oven decreases the temperature inside by 25 degrees and extends cook time.
 Opt for using the microwave whenever possible.
-Microwaves use up to 80% less energy than conventional ovens, and they create way less heat so you can also save on air conditioning cost.
+Microwaves use up to 80% less energy than conventional ovens, and they create way less heat, so you can also save on air conditioning costs.

 Refrigerator

-To keep your refrigerator cool and your energy usage down make sure the condenser coils are not being suffocated by dust bunnies.
-Replace the rubber seal on the door if you notice cold air is escaping and keep your refrigerator clean so you can quickly get the items you need and close the door without affecting the temp.
-You can also help the inside temperature stay down by allowing leftovers to cool before you store them.
+To keep your refrigerator cool and your energy usage down, make sure the condenser coils are not being suffocated by dust bunnies.
+Replace the rubber seal on the door if you notice cold air escaping.
+Keep your refrigerator clean so you can quickly get the items you need and close the door without affecting the temperature.
+You can also help keep the inside temperature down by allowing leftovers to cool before you store them.

 Windows

 Check to make sure you can’t feel any air leaks around your windows.
 To help stop any air leaks, use caulk and/or weather stripping.
-It is always a good idea to replace old windows with energy efficient window, but that is not always possible.
-Instead add solar control film, which not only helps keep inside your home cooler, it can also help reduce sun damage to interior furniture and floors.
+It is always a good idea to replace old windows with energy-efficient windows, but that is not always possible.
+Instead, add solar control film, which not only helps keep the inside of your home cooler but can also help reduce sun damage to interior furniture and floors.

 Ceiling Fans

-Ceiling fans can help you save money if you also do a few things along with using the ceiling fans.
-Don’t run the air conditioner if you don’t need to or increase the temp on the ac, when ceiling fans are making the room feel comfortable.
-Unoccupied rooms don’t need to have the ceiling fan on, turn them off and save money.
+Ceiling fans can help you save money if you also do a few things in addition to using them.
+Don’t run the air conditioner if you don’t need to or increase the temperature when ceiling fans are making the room feel comfortable.
+Unoccupied rooms don’t need to have the ceiling fan on; turn them off and save money.

 Dishwasher